 Infection prevention and control policies

 The Department of Infection Prevention and Control is responsible for a number of clinical policies at OHSU.
 We've included links here to some of the most frequently used policies, but you can always search for a policy in the OHSU Policy Manager System(OHSU login required).

 Hand hygiene and standard precautions

 Often times a patient may be colonized with a harmful organism that you, as a healthcare worker or clinician, may not know about.
 Or a patient may have an infectious process that has not yet been diagnosed.
 This is why all OHSU staff must practice excellent hand hygiene and standard precautions on all patients to prevent the spread of something harmful we may or may not know about.

 - Hand hygiene Good hand hygiene is best defense against disease transmission.
 For more information on hand hygiene at OHSU, visit our hand hygiene page .

 - Standard precautions All OHSU employees, students and staff must follow standard precautions at all times.
 Remember, standard precautions does not mean "do nothing".

 Knowing how and why OHSU places patients in isolation precautions is important in understanding how we can prevent the transmission of harmful organisms and infectious disease.
 The following policies and procedures shed light on isolation precautions:

-The worlds of Infection Prevention & Control and Employee Health overlap often.
+The worlds of infection prevention and control and employee health overlap often.
 If our healthcare workers are sick, our patients are at greater risk.
-Refer to the Ill Provider Policy to find out about work restrictions for sick employees.
+Refer to the ill provider policy to find out about work restrictions for sick employees.

-To find out more about Employee Health and what to do in case of occupational exposures, check the Employee Health Services policy.
+To find out more about employee health and what to do in case of occupational exposures, check the occupational health policy.